 Coconut oil is one of the few foods that can be classified as a "superfood."

-Here are 10 impressive health benefits of coconut oil.
+Here are the top 10 evidence-based health benefits of coconut oil.

-They go straight to the liver from the digestive tract, where they are used as a quick source of energy or turned into so-called ketones, which can have therapeutic effects on brain disorders like epilepsy and Alzheimer's.
+When you eat these types of fats, they go straight to the liver, where they are used as a quick source of energy or turned into ketones.

 Coconut is an exotic food in the Western world, primarily consumed by health conscious people.

-However, in some parts of the world, coconut is a dietary staple that people have thrived on for many generations.
+However, in some parts of the world, coconut (loaded with coconut oil) is a dietary staple that people have thrived on for many generations.

 The best example of such a population is the Tokelauans, which live in the South Pacific.

-Another example of a population that eats a lot of coconut and remains in excellent health is the Kitavans (4).
+Another example of a population that ate a lot of coconut and remained in excellent health is the Kitavans (3).

-Bottom Line: Plenty of populations around the world have thrived for multiple generations eating massive amounts of coconut fat.
+Summary: Several populations around the world have thrived for multiple generations eating massive amounts of coconut.

-Obesity is currently one of the biggest health problems in the world.
+Obesity is one of the biggest health problems in the world.